-As suburban sprawl covers the land around Valley Forge National Historical Park, the park becomes increasingly important as a refuge for native plants and animals.
-The habitats in the park, including oak/poplar forests, meadows, wetlands, water, and forested floodplains, support over 1,000 different kinds of plants and 300 animal species.
+As suburban sprawl spreads around Valley Forge National Historical Park, the park becomes increasingly important as a refuge for native plants and animals.
+The habitats in the park, including oak and poplar forests, meadows, wetlands, water, and forested floodplains, support over 1,000 different kinds of plants and 300 animal species.

 Why We Fight

-The spread of non-native, invasive species is one of the leading causes of ecosystem degradation and loss of biodiversity world wide.
-These plants tolerate a wide range of environmental conditions, such as temperature, shade, and moisture.
-They possess traits that allow them to spread rapidly, such as prolific seed production and rapid growth rate.
+The spread of non-native, invasive species is one of the leading causes of ecosystem degradation and loss of biodiversity worldwide.
+These plants can tolerate a wide range of environmental conditions, such as temperature, shade, and moisture and they often possess traits that allow them to spread rapidly, such as prolific seed production and rapid growth rate.
 Additionally, the predators, parasites, and diseases that keep these species in check in their native lands are not present here.

-Volunteer as a park Weed Warrior and participate year-round in activities to remove different types of non-native, invasive plants.
-'Weed' removal is accomplished using mechanical methods such as hand pulling and cut and cover, and may involve the use of hand tools.
-This is great for both groups and individuals.
+You can volunteer as a park Weed Warrior and participate year-round in activities to remove various species of non-native, invasive plants.
+'Weed' removal is accomplished using mechanical methods, including hand pulling and cut and cover, and may also involve the use of hand tools.
+These are great opportunities for both groups and individuals.
 Participants should come prepared to get down and dirty!